WillAdams/gcodepreview/README.md

   - Specialty toolpaths such as Keyhole which may be used for dovetail as well as keyhole cutters
-  - G-code: support for G2/G3 arcs
+  - DXF/G-code: support for G2/G3 arcs and circles
   - DXF support for curves and the 3rd dimension
   - G-code: import external tool libraries and feeds and speeds from JSON or CSV files --- note that it is up to the user to implement Depth per Pass so as to not take a single full-depth pass
-  - support for additional tooling shapes such as dovetail tools, or roundover tooling
+  - support for additional tooling shapes such as roundover tooling
   - general coding improvements --- current coding style is quite prosaic
-  - generalized modules for cutting out various shapes/geometries --- a current one is to cut a rectangular area as vertical passes (the horizontal version will be developed presently)
+  - generalized modules for cutting out various shapes/geometries --- an in-process one is to cut a rectangular area as vertical passes (the horizontal version will be developed presently)